vedaa-vadde/finTrack/README.md

 ```

 Your app should now be running locally!
 Open your browser to the local Vite URL (typically `http://localhost:5177`) to see the Dashboard.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check the issues page.

-## 📝 License
-This project is open-source and available under the MIT License.